Parents' Guide to An American in Paris

 Our review:

-The stunning song-and-dance segments are the main appeal of this movie, particularly Gershwin's 17-minute title piece, accompanied by a lengthy ballet built around the main characters.
+Triple threat Kelly acts, sings, and dances beautifully in this eye-catching musical composed by George Gershwin and full of gorgeously choreographed numbers.
+The stunning song-and-dance segments are the main appeal of An American in Paris, particularly Gershwin's 17-minute title piece, accompanied by a ballet sequence built around the main characters.
 It's a knockout, and a good thing, too, because the plot is nothing to write home about.

-The characters are silly, duplicitous, and grasping, and resemble nothing so much as cardboard cutouts meant to push a plot along in between musical numbers.
-But what does it matter, when the songs are so delicious (particularly "S'Wonderful" and "I Got Rhythm") and the dancing so infectious?
-Lavish sets, gorgeous costumes, great music -- this one's a feast for the eyes and ears, not for the brain.
+The characters are silly, duplicitous, and grasping, resembling nothing so much as cardboard cutouts meant to push a plot along in between musical numbers.
+The portrayal of women and Jerry's dogged pursuit of Lise in particular have aged badly.
+But there's no doubting that the songs are still delicious (particularly "S'Wonderful" and "I Got Rhythm") and the dancing infectious.
+Lavish sets, gorgeous costumes, great music—this one's a feast for the eyes and ears, if not for the brain.

 Movie Details